 There are many different paths that students can take to prepare for Veterinary school since majors, experiences, and interests vary among students.
 This section provides tips for applying to Vet School, information on the application process, the prerequisites for most schools, and a timeline to help you get a head start in planning your career in Veterinary Medicine.

 Though most people think of Veterinarians as people who heal ill and injured animals and help all kinds of creatures live better lives, a career as a veterinarian can also prepare one for a specialization in public health and research with the links between animal and human diseases.
 While most veterinarians do work in private practice with household pets, there are veterinarians who work with large animals, marine animals, exotic animals, disease control, food animals and food animal safety or go into academia.

 Here are some ways you can find out what Veterinarians do:

-- Research online resources through the Career Center’s Career Exploration Veterinary pages.
+- Research online resources through the Berkeley Career Engagement’s Career Exploration Veterinary pages.

 - Talk to veterinarians, veterinary students, faculty, and school representatives.

 - Attend veterinary school Information days and campus tours.